craftablescience/example-discord-bot-java/README.md

-# Amytherst Ping Utility
+# Example Java Discord Bot
-A simple discord bot for private use.
+A simple discord bot written in Java.

 If you want to use this as a base for your bot, remember to create "config.yml" in the same directory as this file.